 Our scope grew in 1945, when we began to keep Embassies secure as well as communications.
-We created new teams who were sent abroad to look after radios, telephones and physical security.
+We created new teams who travelled abroad to look after radios, telephones and physical security.
 For the first time, technicians stayed in the most vulnerable Embassies permanently, to be able to offer the best support.

-Since the beginning, we have always worked to develop and understand cutting edge technology to provide the highest level of security.
+We have always worked to develop and understand cutting edge technology to provide the highest level of security.
 We still protect communications and Embassies, but today we also use secure IT systems to send or host information.
 Most recently, becoming a Trading Fund in 2008 has allowed us to expand outside of the Foreign and Commonwealth Office and use our expertise to protect departments across government.